Preimplantation Genetic Screening (PGS)

 Should PGS be done routinely in IVF?

-When Levent Keskintepe and I first introduced PGS testing into the clinical IVF arena (2005) initial results were most-encouraging.
-Embryo implantation rates of >50% and birth rates of 50-60% when up to two euploid blastocysts were transferred, were being reported.
+Initially, after Dr Keskintepe and I introduced PGS testing into the clinical IVF arena (2005) initial results were very encouraging.
+Pregnancy rates of >50% and birth rates of 50-60 were reported.
 In addition, the reported incidence of miscarriages and chromosomal birth defects was likewise greatly reduced.
-In fact, we were so encouraged that most of us predicted that a time would come where full embryo karyotyping through PGS would become a routine part of IVF.
-But alas…..we were soon to be disappointed when following the widespread introduction of PGS testing success rates started dropping.
-This was especially the case when PGS was performed on embryos derived from the eggs of older women and women with severely diminished ovarian reserve (DOR).
-With further investigation it began to dawn upon us that:
+We were so enthusiastic that we envisioned a time when full embryo karyotyping might become routine in IVF.
+As it has turned out, we were disillusioned when following the widespread introduction of PGS testing success rates started declining.
+This was especially true in cases where the technology was applied to the embryos of older women and women who regardless of age had diminished ovarian reserve (DOR).
+Further investigation led to the following conclusions:

-- Chromosomal numerical integrity, while being the most important determinant of embryo “competency” was likely not the only factor that impacted embryo “competency”.
-Indeed, advancing age was revealed to increase the incidence of embryo aneuploidy, independent of embryo karyotype and this is probably linked to non-chromosomal, genetic and metabolomic factors that might also be age-related.
+- Chromosomal numerical integrity, is not the only factor that impacts embryo “competency”.
+It is probably that non-chromosomal, genetic and metabolomic factors might also be age-related.

-- Independent of embryo competency, there are many variables, that can and do determine IVF outcome and these are often outside the control of the embryology/genetic laboratory.
-They include selection and implementation of individualized protocols for controlled ovarian stimulation (COS), endometrial factors that determine embryo implantation (e.g. anatomical an immunologic implantation dysfunction), technical skill of the physician performing embryo transfer etc.
+- Many variables, that also determine IVF outcome and which are often outside the control of the embryology/genetic laboratory also affect embryo competency.
+These include selection and implementation of individualized protocols for controlled ovarian stimulation (COS), anatomical and immunologic implantation factors as well as the technical skill of the physician performing embryo transfer etc.

 - Not all PGS-aneuploid embryos are “incompetent”.
-Some are mosaic (see elsewhere) and these are often capable of “autocorrecting” upon being transferred to the uterus and propagating healthy babies.
+As described above, some aneuploid embryos are “mosaic” (see elsewhere) and often capable of “autocorrecting” upon being transferred to the uterus,

-Accordingly, it is my considered opinion that PGS-embryo selection only be considered in the following circumstances:
+It is now my considered opinion that PGS-embryo selection should only be considered in the following circumstances:

-- Women over the age of 39Y and those who, regardless of age have significant DOR, are running out of eggs and time, and need to “make hay while the sun shines”!
+- Women who, regardless of age have significant diminution of ovarian reserve (DOR) and need to “make hay while the sun shines”!

-- Women who have alloimmune implantation dysfunction (IID) with activation of uterine natural killer cells (NKa)…see elsewhere.
+- Women who have alloimmune implantation dysfunction (IID) with activation of uterine natural killer cells (NKa).